matthewduepner/WaterMe/README.md

 **battery powered by solar power
 **BLE (bluetooth low energy) connected sensors
 **Prior to planting, WaterMe can be inserted into a pot of soil in your desired location.
 The next day, the app will tell the user if the conditions are suitable and what plants will survive well.

+All relevant information can be found in the main files of this repository.